jucian0/posts/building-forms-in-reactjs-2.md

 ### Code explanation

 The first thing that we should discuss is why I'm using `useCallback`.
-UseCallback is used when you want to memorize a function, this hook receives a function as an argument and memoizes it, and this hook will return the same function while the dependencies don't change.
+UseCallback is used when you want to memorize a function, this hook receives a function as an argument and memorizes it, and this hook will return the same function while the dependencies don't change.
 When some dependency is changed a new function is returned.
-But why we need to do this?
+But why do we need to do this?
 The functions inside a component will change every time that the component is rendered, so when I use `useCallback` I know that the function returned is the same, unless some dependency is changed.

 The next thing we should understand is that:

 > A common mistake is to think functions shouldn’t be dependencies.

-If a function is used inside a `useEffect` we should pass this function as a dependency, and we know that the function will change in every component render, for this reason, we use `useCallback`, if not our component will be rendered unnecessary.
+If a function is used inside a `useEffect` we should pass this function as a dependency, and we know that the function will change in every component render, for this reason, we use `useCallback`, if we don't, our component will be rendered unnecessary.

 In the first part of our component code, we are using some hooks; `useState` to save blur event state, and `useRef` to create a reference to use in the input element.
 After that we use `useCallback` with `debounce` function and `setTouched`.

-`useEffect` receives `blurInput`, `debounceInput`, `inputRef` as dependencies, inside of the function that we use with useEffect, we use the input reference to register the functions to deal with input and blur events, after that, we just return a function that should remove the event listener functions.
+`useEffect` receives `blurInput`, `debounceInput`, `inputRef` as dependencies inside of the function that we use with useEffect.
+We use the input reference to register the functions to deal with input and blur events, after that, we just return a function that should remove the event listener functions.

 ## Improving useValidation hook